OrionShii/UMB-Clinic-Project/README.md

 The UMB Clinic website is designed to make healthcare services more accessible and convenient for all users.

-I developed this website using HTML, CSS, SQL, and the Flask Python/Micro framework."
+We developed this website using HTML, CSS, SQL, and the Flask Python/Micro framework."

 This Was My Group Project
 # Contributors